TN Promise to Pursue a Music Degree at APSU

 - You may also take courses during the summer or winter term to reduce course load in the fall and spring.

 Five Year Plans: Although a four-year degree in music is possible, it is equally common in universities across the country for music students to complete a degree in five years.
-This is especially common if you have little or no prior experience in music theory, or if you plan to pursue a music education degree.
+This is especially common if you have little or no prior experience in music theory, or if you plan to pursue a music education concentration.
 Sample five-year semester plans for music education are included below to show you what your program of study would be if you were required to take the introduction to theory classes (MUS 1040) rather than begin in theory 1 (MUS 1180).
 An advisor will work with you each semester you are at APSU to help you pick the plan that is best for you, and stay on track towards graduation.

 - Music Education Concentration: Instrumental Specialization (5 year plan)